Serious crash closes State Highway 5 in Hawke's Bay

-A crash has closed State Highway 5 between Taupō and Eskdale on Monday.
+Two people have been seriously injured in a crash which has closed State Highway 5 between Taupō and Eskdale on Monday.

+A St John spokesperson said they were notified of a motor vehicle incident in Tarawera at 11:44am and responded three ambulances and two helicopters to the scene.

+They assessed and treated two patients with serious injuries, who were both transported by helicopter - one to Waikato hospital and one to Hawke's Bay hospital.

 "Due to a crash, State Highway 5 is closed between Taupō and Eskdale.
 Please avoid the area or consider delaying your journey," a note on the Waka Kotahi website reads.